pohanchi/AALBERT/README.md

     - model will save on `result` folder after finish pretraining stage.

 ## Downstream Stage

+Here, we take voxceleb1 speaker classification as our downstream task.
+You can download dataset from their official [website](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html).

 After pretraining, We can extract the pretrained model feature on different downstream tasks.